More Grip, Longer Wheelies? Float Life Performance Tires on the Antic (Install + First Ride)

 But it’s more comfortable and more fun off-road.

-The standout moment: I climb a hill I couldn’t do last time, and I’m not totally sure whether it’s the extra traction, the extra torque feel from the hub change, or both—but the result is what matters: it made it.
+The standout moment: he climbs a hill he couldn’t do last time, and he isn’t totally sure whether it’s the extra traction, the extra torque feel from the hub change, or both—but the result is what matters: it made it.

 Speed/torque vibe (as tested)